ChristinSaji/CSCI-5709-Tutorials/Tutorial3/README.md

     if (!formData.email.match(/^[^\s@]+@[^\s@]+\.[^\s@]+$/)) {
       errors.email = "Invalid email format";
     }
-    if (formData.password.length < 8) {
+    if (
+      formData.password.length < 8 ||
+      !formData.password.match(passwordRegex)
+    ) {
+      errors.password =
-      errors.password = "Password should be at least 8 characters long";
+        "Password should be at least 8 characters long and contain at least one letter, one number, and one special character";
     }
     if (formData.password !== formData.confirmPassword) {
       errors.confirmPassword = "Passwords do not match";